Sardingfish/GNSS_Signals/README.md

 ### Subroutines

+- **CAcode.m**

-- **CAcode.m**：The purpose of the function is to generate a C/A code and calculate the correlation function between C/A codes.
+  The purpose of the function is to generate a C/A code and calculate the correlation function between C/A codes.

 ```matlab
 function C_A = generateC_A(PRN,CodeLength,Delay)